Guest Classes

 This class explores the unique considerations which must be taken into account when tying with people who have HSD or hEDS, and some of their commonly co-occurring conditions.
 People with these conditions experience a wide variety of symptoms and levels of need, but there are some commonalities across people with all kinds of connective tissue disorders which should be understood by both rigger and rope bottom.

-Classes that centre specific States of Mind
+Classes that explore specific headspaces

 Intention and Attention